MIKEGUIJARRO/DataDriveBackend/README.md

 This is a REST API implemented with Express / MongoDB / Google API / Passport.

 The problem that this app solves?
 At work I am required to create templates on google drive, update the placeholders and download a pdf with the updated version...
-To much right?
+Too much right?
 I decided to write an app that automates this process for me 🧠

 **_IMPORTANT NOTE 1_**: The frontend of this web app can be found
 <a href="https://github.com/MIKEGUIJARRO/DataDriveFrontend" target="_blank">